oss-specs/specs/README.md

 * Build tasks are defined in [Gulp](http://gulpjs.com/) so if you want to use them install Gulp globally `npm install --global gulp`.
 If you would like to see a list of available tasks just type `gulp`.
 There are some other tasks defined in the package.json which are currently used for CI purposes.

-## Installing from npm
+## Installing as a service using npm

 To install the latest version from npm
 * `npm install -g oss-specs`.
-* To start the server `oss-specs`
+* To start the server `oss-specs`.

-The default storage directory for repos and derived data is `project-data/` within the install/clone location.
-To override this location, for example to allow easy updates of versions without losing existing data, set the environment variable `SPECS_OUT_DIR` to your preferred path.
+* The service should be running and visible at [http://localhost:3000/](http://localhost:3000/).

+## Installing as a service using Docker

+* If you haven't already then [install Docker](https://docs.docker.com/installation/).
+* On the Docker command line `docker run -Pd specs/specs` to run the container in the background and map ports from the container to the containing VM.
+* The service should be running and visible at the IP of the Docker VM on whatever port Docker mapped the to.

+Alternatively, get the container image here https://hub.docker.com/r/specs/specs/ and start it in whatever way you prefer.

 ## Environment variables